Chief Development Officer

 How to Apply:

 Due to the fast pace of this search, candidates are encouraged to apply as soon as possible, but not later than March 10, 2017.
-Resume and a letter of interest including a statement of how you would advance RESPOND’s Development and Communication efforts should be sent to HR@respondinc.org.
+Resume and a letter of interest including a statement of how you would advance RESPOND’s Development and Communications efforts should be sent to HR@respondinc.org.

 Domestic Violence Counselor